Yes, some people are still having one-night stands

 But others are forging ahead more quickly, with no intention of seeing the person again.
 They’re asking a lot of questions about their prospective partner’s exposure, going for it if they feel safe and then quarantining just long enough that they can get busy again — with someone new.

 For some singles who are quarantining alone, the need for human connection is worth the potential exposure.
-As Krista, a 44-year-old woman in San Francisco, puts it: “I would risk my health a lot sooner for a sexual experience than I would for haircut.”
+As Krista, a 44-year-old woman in San Francisco, puts it: “I would risk my health a lot sooner for a sexual experience than I would for a haircut.”
 Sarah H., a 31-year-old woman in Philadelphia, feels that locking lips is the big risk, so “if you’re going to kiss someone, you might as well sleep with them.”
 (Several people in this story spoke on condition of first name only for personal privacy reasons.)

 Forman finds that the pre-date interrogation that happens in the era of covid-19 dating ratchets up all kinds of intimacy quickly.
 “Once the kiss happens … because you already went through all these other layers [of questions], you almost get to a fourth date know-how on a first date,” he says.
 “Even if it wasn’t going to turn into a girlfriend situation, we both just needed spontaneity that we hadn’t really had for months.”